Bugassassins/Roomner/README.md

     - C++ (For testing Matching Algorithm)

 #### Working :
-- The Fronted (hosted on Firebase) authenticates user with google authentication.
+- The Frontend (hosted on Firebase) authenticates user with google authentication.
 Then the user can fill in their information and answer the questions.
 - After submiting the form, Roomner API (hosted on heroku) calculates the score of the user with other users and return the recommendation array.
 - The User can remove themselves from the recommendation process by "Don't recommend" button.
+They can again join in by pressing "Find Match".
 - Firebase Realtime Database is used for storing user data